canonical/maas/docs/capabilities.rst

   Passive modelling of the network environment that cluster controllers nodes are in, including network interfaces, subnets, VLAN tags, and connectivity between them.
 See :ref:`networks` for more information.

+.. _cap-ipv6-deployment-ubuntu:

+``ipv6-deployment-ubuntu``
+  Deploy Ubuntu nodes with IPv6 networking enabled.
+See :ref:`ipv6` for more about this feature.